httpdss/structkit/docs/template-variables.md

 # Template Variables

-Template variables allow you to create dynamic content in your STRUCT configurations.
+Template variables allow you to create dynamic content in your StructKit configurations.
 This page covers all aspects of working with variables.

 ## Custom Delimiters (STRUCT)

-STRUCT uses custom Jinja2 delimiters to avoid conflicts with YAML and other content:
+StructKit uses custom Jinja2 delimiters to avoid conflicts with YAML and other content:

 - Variables: `{{@` and `@}}`
 - Blocks: `{%@` and `@%}`